Torres del Paine Trekking FAQ

 Unpredictable.
 In summer 100 mph winds are not unusual, and when the wind blows from the Patagonian Ice Cap temperatures can drop 10 degrees Celsius in minutes.
 On the other hand, hot sunny days are also common.
 Generally, summer temperatures range from 41F (5C) to 68F (20C) and winter temperatures from 28F (-2C) to 43F (6C).
 Waterproof, windproof clothing is essential for trekking in Torres del Paine.

-Torres del Paine Entrance Fees 2025 - Chilean Nationals
+Torres del Paine Entrance Fees to May 1 2026

 All prices are in Chilean Pesos (CLP).